Special routes of U.S. Route 2

 There are a number of special routes of U.S. Route 2 (US 2).
-These special routes connect US 2 to downtown areas, bypass city centers, or provide alternate routes around an area.
+These special routes connect U.S. Route 2 to downtown areas, bypass city centers, or provide alternate routes around an area.

+North Dakota

 Williston business loop

 U.S. Highway 2 Business (US 2 Bus.) in Williston, North Dakota, is a route that goes into the downtown area of Williston.
 This was formerly also signed as US 85 Bus.